Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Results

 The fraction of recovered signals at an amplitude $h_0$ provides an estimate of the detection efficiency $C(h_0)$.
 Repeating this procedure for a set with 7 different $h_0$ values that bracket $C(h_0)=0.9$, we fit the data points with an error-function or logistic model

 and use it to obtain $h_0^{90\%}(f)$, the frequentist 90\% confidence upper limits on the intrinsic GW amplitude.
 We apply MATLAB’s nonlinear regression method \texttt{nlpredci} to estimate the parameters $a$ and $b$ and their covariance matrix.
 We use this covariance to yield a $95\%$ credible interval for the fitted $h_0^{90\%}$.
-The overall uncertainty on the upper limit $h_0^{90\%}$ is the sum of the the contribution from the efficiency–curve fit mentioned above and the instrument calibration uncertainty; for the latter we conservatively assume 5\% \citep{Cahillane2017}.

-The $h_0^{90\%}$ upper limits for Cas A, VelaJr. and G347.3 are show in Figures~\ref{fig:UL_C}, \ref{fig:UL_V} and \ref{fig:UL_G}, receptively.
+The overall uncertainty on the upper limit $h_0^{90\%}$ is the sum of the contribution from the efficiency–curve fit mentioned above and the instrument calibration uncertainty; for the latter we conservatively assume 5\% \citep{Cahillane2017}.
+The $h_0^{90\%}$ upper limits for Cas A, Vela Jr. and G347.3 are shown in Figures~\ref{fig:UL_C}, \ref{fig:UL_V} and \ref{fig:UL_G}, respectively.
 The numerical values are provided in the Article Data as well as at \cite{AEIULurl}.

 There are some half-Hz bands where no $h_0^{90\%}$ upper limit is quoted.
 As discussed in Section~\ref{sec:data}, frequency intervals dominated by prominent spectral lines are substituted with Gaussian noise.
 We apply the same substitution in the search-and–recovery Monte Carlo used to determine the upper limit, after the test signals have been added.
 This procedure may also remove parts of the signal.
 Depending on how much data are substituted, the resulting detection-efficiency curve may never attain the $90\%$ level, no matter how large the $h_0$ is.
-In such cases, we exclude these half-Hz bands from the upper limit statements, and add them to the excluded-band list, again available in machine readable format as the upper limit data.
+In such cases, we exclude these half-Hz bands from the upper limit statements, and add them to the excluded-band list, again available in machine-readable format as the upper limit data.
 We exclude 7, 9, and 9 half-Hz bands between 20 and 500 Hz for Cas A, Vela Jr., and G347.3, respectively, and 42, 44, and 42 half-Hz bands between 500 and 1500 Hz for Cas A, Vela Jr., and G347.3, respectively.